Dangerous Mission Inside Nigeria!

 Project Endurance: Open Doors Team Brings Relief, Hope to Suffering Christians in Northern Nigeria

-SANTA ANA (Calif.) , May 16, 2013 – Over the next few weeks Open Doors team members will be traveling to some of the most dangerous areas of northern Nigeria such as Yobe, Gombe, Kano, Taraba, Bauchi and Plateau states to bring emergency relief to Christians affected by Boko Haram attacks.
+SANTA ANA (Calif.) , May 16, 2013 – Over the next few weeks Open Doors team members will be traveling to some of the most dangerous areas of northern Nigeria such as Yobe, Gombe, Kano, Taraba, Bauchi and Plateau states to bring emergency relief to Christians affected by an extremist group that is located primarily in Northern Nigeria attacks.
 The relief consists of helping restore burned down homes and churches, medical assistance, financial assistance, food and clothing, school fees for children and special help for widows of Christians killed by Boko Haram, an Islamic terrorist group targeting believers and attempting to make all of Nigeria an Islamic state.
 Below is a report from the team’s first two days:

 Day One: Pastors in Yobe and widows in Bauchi